PerformanceHorizonGroup/measurementkit-android/README.md

 #### Advertising Identifier

  The advertising identifier from google play services is captured if that library is available on the device.
 It is used for attribution in some scenarios.

+ #### Debug Logging

+Measurement Kit has a configuration option for extended debug logging that can be helpful in diagnosing integration issues.
+To enable, use the setDebugLogActive method on MeasurementServiceConfiguration.

+        MeasurementServiceConfiguration configuration = new MeasurementServiceConfiguration();
+        //enable debug logging.
+	configuration.setDebugLogActive(true);

+        MeasurementService.sharedInstance(configuration).initialise(this, this.getIntent(), "1100l12", "1011l48");